-But we have spared nothing to make our guests comfortable.
+But we did not avoid anything to make our guests comfortable.
 The tap water is purified making it drinkable.
 But for those guests who are still unsure, we include 2 complimentary bottles of water in the minibar/fridge.
 We have also included complimentary coffee and teas and a complimentary 5 o’clock afternoon tea and cake time for all of our guests.

 Today Cappadocia is a tourist hotspot in the heart of Central Turkey but this has not always been the case.
 The human history of Cappadocia stretches back thousands of years and spans many empires.

-When you visit this geological wonderland know that you are walking on ground ruled by the Hittites, Eastern Mushki, Persians, Macedonians, Romans/Byzantines, Seljuks, Karamanids, Ottomans, and the Republic of Turkey.
-That is quite a Who’s Who of empires!
+When you visit this geological wonderland please consider that you are walking on ground ruled by the Hittites, Eastern Mushki, Persians, Macedonians, Romans/Byzantines, Seljuks, Karamanids, Ottomans, and the Republic of Turkey.

 The boundaries of the area of Cappadocia have changed through that time.
 At one point it extended north all the way to the Black Sea and south to the Taurus Mountains, but today it is not even an official region in Turkey.
 The historical name of the area has been kept for tourist reasons and what people visit today is only 150 miles by 250 miles touching five Turkish provinces (Kayseri, Nevsehir, Kirsehir, Aksaray, and Nigde).

 The current name comes from an adapted form of Katpatuka which it was called by the Persians.
 With the fall of the Hittites around the 12th century B.C. the Eastern Mushki ruled the area.
-The next we hear is King Croesus, he of fabulous wealth and ill-fated oracles, who comes on the scene but is quickly defeated by the Persians in the 6th century B.C.
+Then King Croesus is known for whom has a fabulous wealth and ill-fated oracles and comes on the scene but is quickly defeated by the Persians in the 6th century B.C.

 The Persians ruled the region from a distance, i.e. the local leaders most likely had their way as long as they did not get out of hand, until Alexander the Great defeated them.
 At that point somehow in the chaos of Alexander’s death, Cappadocia became a kingdom.
 Ariarathes I was king from 331-320.
 His sons followed him, and Cappadocia was ruled as a kingdom until 17 A.D. when the Roman emperor decided to make it a province.
 The Cappadocians had had good relations with the Romans since 188 B.C. but the Emperor Tiberius changed the status in a fit of anger at the Cappadocian king.